-In his twenties he was singer-songwriter in Austin and later in Marin County, CA. There he taught songwriting at the former Family Light Music School.
-During his tenure he was a student of a master of the Chicago Blues, Michael Bloomfield and wrote Songwriting: How To Write Music and Lyrics published in 1978.
-That year he moved Los Angeles where he wrote and performed songs.
-In 1979 he won a prize at the Len Chandler and John Braheny’s L. A. Songwriters Showcase.
-Then suddenly, at thirty-two, he gave up songwriting to write screenplays and, more recently, novels.
+In my twenties I was narrative singer-songwriter in Texas and California.
+In Sausalito, CA I taught songwriting at the former Family Light Music School.
+During my tenure I was fortunate to be the student and friend of the master blues guitarist Michael Bloomfield.
+In that period I wrote Songwriting: How To Write Music and Lyrics published by Ermine Press (available on Amazon).
+In 1979 I moved to Los Angeles where I wrote songs that came to me as soundtracks to my dreams.
+I performed the songs and won a prize at a Len Chandler and John Braheny’s L. A. Songwriters Showcase.
+In 1981 I gave up songwriting to write screenplays, short stories and, more recently, novels.

 As I wrote these works, I made my living as a carpenter, factory foreman, shipping manager and, for twenty five years, a software engineer.
 In 2017 I retired from the Fred Hutchinson Cancer Research Center in Seattle where, for thirteen years, I wrote secure, object-oriented, data-driven applications for research scientists.
 In 2017 my artist wife and I moved to Boise, Idaho where I have become a performer once more.

 In 2012 I began dreaming songs again.
 I am currently recording a CD of a dozen of them, to be released in the spring of 2020.
 To watch videos of selected songs, click on the HOME tab above.

 I will continue to perform my songs.
 I have played two festivals so far and look forward to perform in more in the summer of 2020.

 My work includes four high-concept screenplays, a dozen short stories, a middle grade sci-fi fantasy novel (in progress) and dozens of story-based folk songs, twenty-four of which I play on stage weekly in Boise.